Poilon/graphql-rails-api/README.md

 ### Order query result argument
 `order_by` is a non mandatory string argument used to order the returned data.
-With the model above the following order_by values can be used :
+With the model above the following order_by values can be used:
 ```ruby
 "street DESC"
 "number ASC"